lancekrogers/script-to-grab-claude-code-docs-from-anthropic/claude_docs/settings.md

   1. Open iTerm 2 Preferences
   2. Navigate to Profiles → Terminal
-  3. Enable “Silence bell” and “Send notification when idle”
+  3. Enable “Silence bell” and Filter Alerts → “Send escape sequence-generated alerts”
   4. Set your preferred notification delay

 Note that these notifications are specific to iTerm 2 and not available in the